SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 This is specified in [RFC7239](https://www.rfc-editor.org/rfc/rfc7239.html).

 For TCP connections this is a flawed workaround.
 TCP itself has no mechanism to forwarded the origin source ip.
-TLS Termination works for HTTP as well as TCP.
+TLS termination works for HTTP as well as TCP.

 The expected performance footprint is minimal.

-examples for this are:
+Examples for this are:

 * [haproxy.org](https://haproxy.org)
 * [nginx.org](https://nginx.org)